 Black Gully Loop: The Scenery

-We used track notes in Day Walks of New Zealand: Central Otago and Queenstown.
+We used track notes in Day Walks of New Zealand: Central Otago and Queenstown,although they didn’t describe a loop, so we just winged that part.
 It starts at Black Gully campground, ascends pretty directly up through beech forest, then you walk north along the tops for a couple of kilometres to Tapanui Hill at 1019m of elevation.
 Head back just a bit to find another track down the mountain through even more attractive beech forest to complete the loop (rejoining the track out very near the start, I think).
-I can’t see this track down on any maps, but it was easy enough to see.
+I can’t see this track down on any maps, but it is easy enough to see when you are there.